WardLT/play-by-post-helper/README.md

 ## Setting Up Modron

-Modron is a Python-based web server that you will need to install and then register with Slack.
+Modron is a Python-based web server that you will need to install and then register with Discord.
-The [installation guide](./docs/installation.md) describes how to install and run the Python server, register the service with Slack and then configure it for your campaign.
+The [installation guide](./docs/installation.md) describes how to install it for your Guild.

 ## Using Modron

-Modron is a collection of Slack slash commands and persistant services.
+Modron is a collection of Discord slash commands and persistent services.
 We briefly introduce them here and refer you to the [user guide](./docs/user-guide.md) for the full documentation.